 Shredded and mixed with smoky bacon, pecans, and cheese, Brussels sprouts will soon become the centerpiece of your Thanksgiving table.

-Peppery arugula gets cozy with fresh apples, tart cranberries, and toasted pecans in this gorgeous dish.
+Peppery arugula gets cozy with persimmons, salty cheese, and maple-glazed pecans in this gorgeous dish.

-Tossed in a balsamic dressing, it’s easy to assemble and ready in minutes.
+Tossed in a maple mustard vinaigrette, it’s easy to assemble and ready in minutes.

-The beauty of this dish isn’t just the tangy tastes, it’s also extremely versatile – adding green goodness to any main, whether you’re having a turkey or mixing it up with a pot roast.
+The beauty of this dish isn’t just the tang.
+It’s also versatile.
+It adds green goodness to any main, whether you’re having a turkey or pot roast.

 Made with a classic gelatin mold, it can double as a side or a dessert.